 - 1. Assess airway status and adequacy of respiratory effort - 2.
-Provide supplemental oxygen as required by patient condition - 3.
-Perform basic airway maneuvers as required by patient condition - A. Head tilt / chin lift - i.
-Must maintain c-spine motion restriction in trauma patients - B. Jaw thrust - C. Assistance with Bag Valve Mask

-- Perform Intubation as required by patient condition per Airway: Intubation
+Provide supplemental oxygen as required by patient condition - Perform basic airway maneuvers as required by patient condition - A. Head tilt / chin lift - i.
+Must maintain c-spine motion restriction in trauma patients - B. Jaw thrust - C. Assistance with Bag Valve Mask - 4.
+Place BIAD as per Airway: BIAD Protocol

-Orotracheal Protocol

-- > Only for patients > 14 years of age

-- 2. Place BIAD as per Airway: BIAD Protocol

-- 3. Follow Airway: Pediatric Failed Intubation Protocol as indicated

-- 4. Bag-valve-mask ventilation

-- 5. Utilize ETCO2 monitoring in any patient with a BIAD or ETT placed
+- 1. Perform Intubation as required by patient condition per Airway: Intubation Orotracheal Protocol - > Only for patients > 14 years of age - 2.
+Follow Airway: Pediatric Failed Intubation Protocol as indicated - 3.
+Bag-valve-mask ventilation - 4.
+Utilize ETCO2 monitoring in any patient with a BIAD or ETT placed

-- Utilize Broselow-Luten tape for assistance with equipment size selection

-- ♣ Basic airway maneuvers with proper technique BVM may be the preferred method of airway maintenance in many patients

-- Blind nasotracheal is contraindicated in pediatric patients (< 16 years old)

-- Maintain $SpO_2 = 94 97\%$

-- ★ Maintain ETCO2 35 - 45 mmHg

-- Exception: clinical condition with significant metabolic acidosis (e.g. aspirin overdoses) in which a lower level is compensatory and required

-- Exception: clinical condition in which a permissive hypercapnia is beneficial to permit adequate exhalation time (e.g. asthma exacerbation)

-- Ventilatory rates

-- ➤ Neonate = 30 per minute

-- > Toddler = 25 per minute

-- ➤ Children = 20 per minute
+- Utilize Broselow-Luten tape for assistance with equipment size selection - Basic airway maneuvers with proper technique BVM may be the preferred method of airway maintenance in many patients - Blind nasotracheal is contraindicated in pediatric patients (< 16 years old) - ★ Maintain SpO2 = 94 97% - ✤ Maintain ETCO2 35 45 mmHg - Exception: clinical condition with significant metabolic acidosis (e.g. aspirin overdoses) in which a lower level is compensatory and required - Exception: clinical condition in which a permissive hypercapnia is beneficial to permit adequate exhalation time (e.g. asthma exacerbation) - ✤ Ventilatory rates - \blacktriangleright Neonate = 30 per minute - \succ Toddler = 25 per minute - \succ Children = 20 per minute

-Airway: Pediatric - Failed
+Airway: Pediatric - Failed (NCCEP Protocol AR-6)

-- Failed intubation = failed attempt(s) at intubation by both crew members on scene - ★ Failed airway = failure to intubate + failure to ventilate (can't intubate/can't ventilate)
+- ✤ Failed intubation = failed attempt(s) at intubation by both crew members on scene - Failed airway = failure to intubate + failure to ventilate (can't intubate/can't ventilate)

-- A single failed attempt does not equate to a failed airway - No one paramedic shall make more than two (2) attempts at intubation - Only patients > 14 years of age - ➤ No more than a total of four (4) attempts at intubation, shall be made by all paramedics on scene - > Consider cause(s) of failed attempt and make appropriate adjustments prior to next attempt at intubation - Use of a rescue device may be performed at any time crew feels that further attempts would not result in endotracheal intubation and therefore this would be in the best interest of the patient - ★ Oxygenation / ventilation via BVM may be needed to maintain SpO2 > 90% between attempts at intubation
+- A single failed attempt does not equate to a failed airway - No one paramedic shall make more than two (2) attempts at intubation - Only patients > 14 years of age - No more than a total of three (3) attempts at intubation, shall be made by all paramedics on scene - Consider cause(s) of failed attempt and make appropriate adjustments prior to next attempt at intubation - Use of a rescue device may be performed at any time crew feels that further attempts would not result in endotracheal intubation and therefore this would be in the best interest of the patient - Oxygenation / ventilation via BVM may be needed to maintain SpO2 > 90% between attempts at intubation